Aalto-CFD/DLBFoam-Advanced-Tutorials/ECN_Spray_A/README.md

 A customized model for spray injection sub-model has been implemented which extends the cone disc injection (i.e. 2D surface) into a 3D model.
 In the customized model, computational Lagrangian parcels are randomly injected from cylinder of fixed height.
 The parameters for position, direction, cone angles, and disc inner and outer diameters are all preserved for the new model, while the parameters hCylinder and offsetCylinder are required to set the cylinder height and offset from injector position.
 Therefore, instead of injecting parcels over a disc (i.e. 2D surface), they are introduced randomly within a 3D finite volume cylinder.

-More information can be found from [ConeCylinderInjection repository on Github](https://github.com/Aalto-CFD/ConeCylinderInjection), as well as Ref. [[2]](#Gadalla2020)
+More information can be found from [ConeCylinderInjection repository on Github](https://github.com/Aalto-CFD/ConeCylinderInjection), as well as in Ref. [[4]](#Gadalla2020)

 ### Chemistry

-A chemical kinetics mechanism developed by Yao et al [[3]](#Yao2016), involving 54 species and 269 reactions, is used.
+A chemical kinetics mechanism developed by Yao et al [[5]](#Yao2016), involving 54 species and 269 reactions, is used.
 Such a mechanism is compiled for the use with DLBFoam.

 ## Execution